Hola amigos! - from Judith,

 Astorga

 I haven´t been a terribly good correspondent because many days I was simply too tired after walking in 35 degree temperatures and not feeling up to hunting for an internet cafe.
+A lot of my trip has sort of blurred into a single impression of hot, dry dusty roads with agonizingly brutal downhill stretches on rubbly roads and trails.

 There were certainly days when I wanted to pack it all in.
 However, I walked until I couldn´t walk any more and if it was possible I called for a cab to finish the last few kilometers.